curv3d/curv/docs/language/Call.md

   This call syntax looks so similar to a chain, but the precedence is quite different.

+So the issue is prefix keyword operators: can they use the same syntax as function calls?

 Maybe unify these two syntaxes, so that `let(...)...` and `assert(...)...` are chains, and you use `let(...) << ...` and `assert(...) << ...` for the low precedence case.